lourencoprudencio/No-away-on-teams/README.md

 ✔️ Keeps your session active without pressing keys.\
 ✔️ Works even if you're watching videos or presentations.\
+✔️ Each time the script is executed, it returns "🖱 Mouse moved successfully" in the console." in the console.\
 ❌ May interfere with games or applications that rely on mouse movement.
-✔️ Each time the script is executed, it returns "✔️ Each time the script is executed, it returns "True" in the console." in the console.

 ### 2️⃣ `NoawayTeams_keyboardPress.py`

 💪 **Simulates pressing the "Scroll Lock" key**.

 ✔️ Does not move the mouse, ideal for multi-monitor setups.\
-✔️ "Scroll Lock" key does not affect most software.
+✔️ "Scroll Lock" key does not affect most software.\
 ✔️ Each time the script is executed, it returns "🕒 Key pressed" in the console.

 ### 3️⃣ `NoawayTeams_PowerShell.ps1`